TarunNagarajan/urban-traffic/sumo_d3qn/README.md

 *   With both simulations complete, the script reads the two CSV files it just created.
 *   It extracts the final `system_total_waiting_time` from both files and prints a side-by-side comparison to the console, including the percentage improvement.
 *   Finally, it uses the data from both CSVs to generate and save the comparison plots for waiting time and queue length.

+## Vehicle Position Data for Frontend Visualization

+The `evaluation.py` script now generates a detailed `_vehicle_positions.csv` file.
+This file contains per-vehicle position, speed, angle, lane, and type information for each simulation step.
+This data can be used to visualize vehicle movements on a custom frontend at a high frame rate (e.g., 60fps).

+**CSV Structure:**

+*   `sim_step`: The current simulation step.
+*   `vehicle_id`: Unique identifier for the vehicle.
+*   `x`, `y`: X and Y coordinates of the vehicle in the SUMO simulation environment.
+*   `speed`: Current speed of the vehicle.
+*   `angle`: Current angle of the vehicle.
+*   `lane`: The ID of the lane the vehicle is currently on.
+*   `type`: The type of the vehicle.

+**Processing for Frontend:**

+To display this data at 60fps, you would typically:

+1. Load the `_vehicle_positions.csv` file into your frontend application.
+2. Parse the CSV data, grouping vehicle positions by `sim_step`.
+3. For each frame (corresponding to a `sim_step`), iterate through the vehicles and render them at their respective `(x, y)` coordinates.
+4. Interpolate between `sim_step`s if your frontend's frame rate is higher than the simulation's `delta_time` to achieve smoother animation.